Mialn20/LearningR/README.md

 # LearningR: Intro R course

-TODO: Give a brief description of what your project is about

-This project...
+This project is about learning git, Github and general R programming

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, docs and R folders.

 The following folders contain: